 At Bucks, our teaching approach is centred around you.
 We want to support you by showing you how to apply Positive Psychology to your life and career.
-We teach in small groups to make sure you get the support you need on the course.
+Although the course is popular and numbers have been growing, we continue to value and encourage ways of learning and teaching in small groups where possible to make sure you get the personal support you need on the course.

 We invite students to choose assignments on these subjects that reflect their own goals and interests.
 In this way the course becomes heavily tailored to your specific goals.
 As a course team our wish is to relate to the goals and aspirations of individuals and to support them in that journey.

 Recent feedback from students describe a flexible and supportive learning environment in which you can build bonds with colleagues, and the subjects within positive psychology.
 They have described the experience as one of personal growth and transformation that influences personal as well as career opportunities.

 Students on this course typically have achieved a 2:1 degree or have the equivalent professional qualifications and/or relevant work experience.

 We encourage anyone interested in the course to come to our Postgraduate and Professional Open Day to meet with our specialist course team.

 If you’re unable to make it to our High Wycombe Campus, we offer an online session as part of these days.
 Please contact us and we can arrange for you to have an informal discussion about the course with one of the course leaders.

 We are currently accepting applications for September 2020 entry; however spaces are filling up fast and we may need to move to a waitlist once the course reaches capacity, so early application is encouraged.
 The deadline for applying for the course is end of day July 31st .
 We may consider late applications for waitlisting.
 Contact us on 0330 123 2023 or email email@example.com to find out more.